jedi-academy/learn-4711/data/assignments/assignment2.md

 #Features

 From assignment 1, you have a target theme, layout and planned MVC components.
-You should stick with those, unless otherwise suggested by me in the assignment 1 feedback.
+You should stick with those, unless otherwise suggested by us in the assignment 1 feedback.

 The subsections here address your data, and then each of your usecases (pages).